 ‘Natural’ is possibly the most common term you’ll hear when it comes to ethical or clean beauty, and in our opinion it’s overused.
 Just because a product calls itself natural, doesn’t mean that it contains all natural ingredients.
 A beauty product can be described as natural even if it has just 1% of naturally sourced, plant-based or mineral ingredients - think mineral oil, leaf extract or herbs.

 Each brand will differ when it comes to natural ingredients, and at the end of the day, it’s about looking into the brand and trusting their philosophy.
 To you, this might mean clean beauty products made without parabens, sulfates, or synthetic fragrances.

-To check on whether a natural beauty products aligns with what you’re looking for, we’d recommend looking at the ingredients list.
+To check on whether natural skin care products aligns with what you’re looking for, we’d recommend looking at the ingredients list.
 Like food, the ingredients that appear at the top of the list appear in higher percentages in the formula.
 So you want to look for beauty products that have the botanicals near the top and anything synthetic ingredients near the bottom.

 Our favourite Natural beauty picks

-While natural is the most common term you’ll hear in the clean beauty world, vegan might just be the one that consumers are actively asking for the most - at least that’s what we’ve seen with our customers.
+While natural skin care products is the most common term you’ll hear in the clean beauty world, vegan might just be the one that consumers are actively asking for the most - at least that’s what we’ve seen with our customers.